Azure/application-gateway-kubernetes-ingress/docs/install-new.md

 ## Steps

 1. Create an Azure Active Directory (Azure AD) [service principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals#service-principal-object) object.
 This object will be assigned to the AKS cluster in the template.
 As a result of executing the commands below you will have an `appId`, `password`, and `objectId` values.
 Execute the following commands:
-    1. `az login` - will [log you in](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli?view=azure-cli-latest#sign-in-interactively) to your Azure account
     1. `az ad sp create-for-rbac --skip-assignment` - creates an AD service principal object.
 Record and securely store the values for the `appId` and `password` keys from the JSON output of this command. ([Read more about RBAC](https://docs.microsoft.com/en-us/azure/role-based-access-control/overview))
     1. `az ad sp show --id <appId> --query "objectId"` - retrieves the `objectId` of the newly created service principal.
 Replace `<appId>` with the value for the `appId` key from the JSON output of the previous command.
 Record the `objectId` value returned.